 We can usually make arrangements for your pet to visit you, but the exercising and toileting of pets on hospice premises is a health hazard and strictly prohibited.

-Visitors should apply alcohol gel, found in the dispenser near the entrance of the unit upon entering and exiting the unit.
+Visitors should apply alcohol gel, found in the dispenser near the entrance of the unit, upon entering and exiting the unit.
 Visitors can help prevent the spread of infection by washing hands regularly with soap and water.
 The staff and volunteers are committed to ensuring effective infection prevention.
-If you are unsure whether a staff or volunteer has washed or gelled their hands, don’t be afraid to ask
+If you are unsure whether a member of staff or a volunteer has washed or gelled their hands, don’t be afraid to ask.